darivanhatUW/IntroToProg-Python-Mod07/docs/index.md

 This file can now be saved and sent to Jessica Gao as I'm sure will be the best revised episode of "Pickle Rick" the world has seen.

 # Error Exceptions
+As programmers just starting, it might even be true for experts, we encounter the occassional error that stops our program from running or even runs but in an unexpected way.

+How does this tie into our amazing revised "Pickle Rick" script?
+Well, fellow programmer, when we're writing our code and it works improperly or breaks we'll be spending more time trying to fix it rather than contributing our brilliance to the script.
+Besides, are you able to understand some of those crazy error messages when we break the code?
+Error exceptions allow us more control in handling the error and possibly display a more descriptive message.

 ### References